BDX-town/Mangane/docs/architecture/DESIGN_AND_COMPONENT_INVENTORY.md

 Every component has an owner, shared/feature scope, and at least one disposition.
 Shared design-system primitives are reusable; inherited shared components are compatibility-critical; interaction-bearing modules are accessibility-critical; overlays and navigation require migration adapters; and icon consumers are Phosphor migration candidates.
 “Obsolete” is never inferred from import shape or dead-code tooling: removal requires reachability evidence, compatibility review, and a separate change.

-Known duplicate authorities are explicit in the manifest:
+Known compatibility authorities are explicit in the manifest:

 - four icon rendering/button paths require a migration adapter;
 - legacy and design-system button paths must converge behind the design system;
-- Sass variables/themes and Tailwind color generation remain a documented multi-source token authority until Phase 2.
+- `config/design-tokens.json` is the canonical Phase 2 token source;
+- generated custom properties provide the runtime contract while inherited Sass themes and Tailwind colors remain explicit compatibility bridges.

 Framework7 is an accepted target and has no current source imports.
-It may not replace an inventoried surface unless routes, labels, keyboard access, focus restoration, reduced motion, gesture alternatives, and pointer targets are preserved and tested.
+Phase 2 defines bounded Framework7 custom-property aliases backed only by canonical Mangane semantic tokens.
+Framework7 may not replace an inventoried surface unless routes, labels, keyboard access, focus restoration, reduced motion, gesture alternatives, and pointer targets are preserved and tested.

 ## Executable evidence